 RTH 219.
 Pediatric Respiratory Therapy.....3 credit hours

-Prerequisites: RTH 212, 213 3 lecture hours per week Fulfills core elements: None
+Prerequisites: RTH 212, 213

 This course provides an in-depth study of the anatomy and physiology of the newborn, diseases common to neonates, infants and the older pediatric patient, as well as the respiratory care management of these patients.